obsidianmd/obsidian-help/en/Extending Obsidian/CSS snippets.md

-Learn how to modify aspects of the Obsidian appearance without needing to [[Build themes|develop a theme]].
+Learn how to modify aspects of the Obsidian appearance without needing to [Build a theme](https://docs.obsidian.md/Themes/App+themes/Build+a+theme).

 CSS is a language to describe how to present a HTML document.
 By adding CSS snippets, you can redefine parts of the Obsidian user interface, such as the size and color of headings.